Trump rips LeBron James' smarts hours before rally in Ohio | New Country 923

 Trump has repeatedly been questioned about his views on race, from deeming many Mexican immigrants “rapists” during his campaign kickoff speech for the Republican presidential nomination to placing blame on “both sides” for the violent clash between white supremacists and counterprotesters in Charlottesville, Virginia, a year ago.

-James, who campaigned for Trump’s opponent, Democrat Hillary Clinton, and has not been shy about using his celebrity for social causes, did the interview from the public school he opened for at-risk kids in Akron, called the “I Promise” school.
+James, who campaigned for Trump’s opponent, Democrat Hillary Clinton, and has not been shy about using his celebrity for social causes, did the interview from the public school he opened, called the “I Promise” school.
 Every student receives free tuition, as well as free food, a uniform and even a free bike.

-Lemon responded to the president, invoking both the administration’s forced-family-separations policy and first lady Melania Trump’s social media etiquette campaign.
+Lemon responded to the president, invoking both the administration’s forced-family-separations policy and Mrs. Trump’s social media etiquette campaign.

 “Who’s the real dummy?
 A man who puts kids in classrooms or one who puts kids in cages? #BeBest” Lemon tweeted.

+James played for over a decade — and in two stints — with the Cleveland Cavaliers and delivered a title to the championship-starved region in 2016.
+Although he departed for the Los Angeles Lakers earlier this summer, the superstar remains very popular in the Buckeye State, and Trump’s attack could be a gift for the Democrat in Tuesday’s special congressional race.

+“I don’t have to tell (asterisk)anyone(asterisk) what LeBron James means to Ohio,” tweeted Democrat Danny O’Connor, who was running against state Sen. Troy Balderson.

 The White House did not immediately respond to a request to clarify Trump’s remarks.
-But even some Trump allies chided the remark.
+But even some Trump allies chided him.

 Before entering politics, Trump frequently praised James and his own family tried to recruit him to the New York Knicks in 2010.
 But commenting on someone’s intelligence, including his own, has long been a Trump trope.
 He has been criticized for complimenting North Korean leader Kim Jong Un (“smart cookie”) and Russian President Vladimir Putin (“very smart”) and has been known to praise himself as “a very stable genius.”